beehive-lab/ProtonVM/README.md

-## Parallel Bytecode Interpreter
+## ParallelBC: Parallel Bytecode Interpreter

-A Parallel Bytecode Interpreter implemented in OpenCL for running on heterogenous architectures (multi-core CPUs, GPUs and FPGAs).
+A Parallel Bytecode Interpreter implemented in OpenCL for running on heterogeneous architectures (multi-core CPUs, GPUs and FPGAs).

 ### Example